‘Law & Order: SVU: The ‘Bromance’ Some Fans Preferred Over Benson and Stabler’s Dynamic

 Two of SVU’s most beloved detectives, John Munch (Richard Belzer) and Odafin “Fin” Tutuola (Ice-T) are partners from season 2 in 2000 to season 8 in 2007.
 Although they have different backgrounds – Fin comes from undercover narcotics and Munch worked for the Baltimore Police Department as a homicide detective in Homicide: Life on the Street – they eventually work well together.
 Things are difficult between them at times in the beginning, but they grow to like each other and become quite friendly with one another.

 Fin and Munch bounce off each other with their witty banter and constant jokes.
 Munch is an avid conspiracy theorist and cynic, and he’s constantly adding in morbid facts on any type of topic.
 Although they pick on each other, it’s all in good fun, and they work together this way for a number of years.

-In 2008, Fin tries to transfer out after issues with Stabler and major drama with Lake killing a cop in a complicated cold case, but he returns to the SVU unit when the transfer doesn’t happen.
+In 2008, Fin tries to transfer out after issues with Stabler and major drama with Lake killing a cop in a complicated cold case, but the transfer doesn’t end up happening.
 (Fin’s old associate from the narcotics division who works on transfers doesn’t allow the transfer to go through.)

 When Munch is promoted to Sergeant, Fin isn’t partnered with him again.
 Instead he works with Detectives Chester Lake (Adam Beach) and then Amanda Rollins (Kelli Giddish).
 But in season 15 in 2013, Munch retired from the department and was employed as a DA investigator.
 Although he does make an appearance again in season 15, episode 24, “Spring Awakening” and season 17, episode 20, “Fashionable Crimes,” Munch is no longer on SVU.